mdaiter/Fauxcrophone/README.md

 This repository bundles everything you need to build, install, and exercise a virtual Core Audio device that routes multiple audio sources into a stereo loopback that Zoom (or any Core Audio client) can see.
-The workspace contains:

-- `device_kit/` – the Rust mixer core, CLI tools, and Node/Electron bindings.
-- `SwiftUI/` – the SwiftUI control-panel sources that let you monitor levels and tweak gain/mute state.
-- `AudioServerPlugInTests/` – Xcode XCTest stubs that talk to the exported C FFI.

 The instructions below walk a non-specialist through prerequisites, driver installation, and basic testing.